ooni/spec/backends/bk-005-ooni-run.md

 # 1.0 System overview

-The api exposes an HTTP API allowing OONI Run web app to submit links to the backend and also allow the OONI Probe to query OONI Run link data.
+The ooni/api exposes an HTTP API allowing OONI Run web app to submit links to the backend and also allow the OONI Probe to query OONI Run link data.
 The client and the server MUST NOT assume a keep alive semantics for the HTTP connections.